data-apis/array-api/spec/API_specification/linear_algebra_functions.md

 -   **x1**: _&lt;array&gt;_

     -   first one-dimensional input array of size `N`.
-Must have a numeric data type.
+Should have a numeric data type.

 -   **x2**: _&lt;array&gt;_

     -   second one-dimensional input array of size `M`.
-Must have a numeric data type.
+Should have a numeric data type.

 #### Returns

 -   **out**: _&lt;array&gt;_

-    -   a two-dimensional array containing the outer product and whose shape is `NxM`.
+    -   a two-dimensional array containing the outer product and whose shape is `(N, M)`.
 The returned array must have a data type determined by {ref}`type-promotion` rules.

 (function-pinv)=
 ### pinv()